Global restrictions under local state discrimination: Local distinguishability limited by global energy

-\textit{Local distinguishability limited by global energy}.--- Once we establish that local statistics impose constrains on the global properties of state preparations, a natural next step is to identify global observables.
-Let $H$ be a global observable defined on the prepared bi-partite system $\ket{\psi_z}$, which can be used to constrain the global system through $\Tr\left[\rho H\right] \geq \alpha$.
-Here we propose to choose this observable corresponding to the energy of the system in question.
-One can directly bound the non-vacuum components by defining $H=\mathds{1} - \ket{\text{vac}}\bra{\text{vac}}$, where we named $\ket{\text{vac}}$ the vacuum component.
-Conceptually, measuring $H$ corresponds to simply using a power-meter to assess the average power in optical states.
+Once we determined that local statistics constrain global state properties, we continue identifying global observables that find similar limitations.
+Let $H$ be a global observable such that $\Tr\left[\rho H\right] \geq \alpha$.
+We choose this observable to be the global energy of the system, i.e. $H=\mathds{1} - \ket{\text{vac}}\bra{\text{vac}}$, for $\ket{\text{vac}}$ being the vacuum component.
+Conceptually, measuring $H$ corresponds, e.g., to simply using a power-meter to assess the average power in optical states.

-Let us now relate the bound $\alpha$ with our findings in local state discrimination.
+Let us now relate the bound $\alpha$ with our findings.
 In \eqref{eq:max_fid_bound} we showed that a bounded local success probability $p_s^{\text{L}}$ guarantees a bound on the closeness of the global ensemble $\rho=1/N\sum_z\ketbra{\psi_z}$ to a maximally entangled state in terms of a bound on their overlap $\delta$.
-This closeness relation works with any pure global state (see \appref{ap:fidbound}), in particular with the vacuum $\ket{\text{vac}}$.
+This closeness relation works with any pure global state (see \cite{supp}), in particular with the vacuum $\ket{\text{vac}}$.
 For instance, take the set of states in \eqref{eq:qutrit_states} and unitarily rotate them to be all equally close to $\ket{\text{vac}}$.
-We know that the fidelity of each state $\ket{\psi_z}$ with the vacuum will be the same as the fidelity of the ensemble $\rho$ with the vacuum, i.e.~$|\braket{\psi_z}{\text{vac}}|^2=\bra{\text{vac}}\rho\ket{\text{vac}}\leq\frac{1+(N-1)\delta}{N}$.
+We know that the fidelity of each state $\ket{\psi_z}$ with the vacuum will be the same as the fidelity of the ensemble $\rho$ with the vacuum, i.e.~$|\braket{\psi_z|\text{vac}}|^2=\bra{\text{vac}}\rho\ket{\text{vac}}\leq\frac{1+(N-1)\delta}{N}$.
 This implies that the bound on the global pair-wise overlaps $\delta$ can be directly translated to the following global energy bound

 We can bring this global property to a local observable through the maximum success probability.
 Indeed, one finds that